-001-002.
-RECITAL AND CONCERT ATTENDANCE

-All music majors are required to register for this course every semester in which they are enrolled at Centenary.
+Music (MUS) All music majors are required to register for this course every semester in which they are enrolled at Centenary.

-101. INTRODUCTION TO MUSIC EDUCATION1

 An introduction to the history of music education, problems, issues, methodologies, requirements and duties of the music teacher in today's public schools.
-The course will encompass observation of area music teachers at various age levels and instill in the students the importance of participation in the professional organization, MENC, through the development of an active student chapter.
-This course will include 4 hours of field-based experience.
-HUMANITIES EXPLORATIONS; MEANINGFUL LIFE CHALLENGE
+The course will encompass observation of area music teachers at various age levels and instill in the students the importance of participation in the professional organization, NAfME, through the development of an active student chapter.
+This course will include fieldbased experience.
+HUMANITIES EXPLORATIONS 105.
+MUSICAL EXPLORATIONS......4 An exploration of a particular musical genre or subject; such as film music, musical theatre, spirituals and world music.

-105. MUSICAL EXPLORATIONS

-An exploration of a particular musical genre or subject; such as film music, musical theatre, spirituals and world music.
 The emphasis is on developing students' listening skills and knowledge of the musical elements that typify a particular genre.
 The course will help students connect the music to the history and culture that gave rise to it.
-HUMANITIES EXPLORATIONS; EXPANDING CIRCLE CHALLENGE.
+HUMANITIES EXPLORATIONS.
 May be repeated for credit with a different topic.
 107-108.
-VOICE LABORATORY1-1

-Survey of pronunciation of Italian, French, German, and English.
+VOICE LABORATORY.......1-1 Survey of pronunciation of Italian, French, German, and English.
 International Phonetic Alphabet used.
 Required for all students whose primary instrument is voice as part of their applied studies.

-109. BASIC PIANO

 A study of keyboard geography and beginning technique at the piano.
 May be repeated for credit.
-HUMANITIES PERFORMANCE

-111. INTRODUCTION TO MUSIC THEORY

-112/122.
-ELEMENTARY MUSIC THEORY AND LAB

-130-131.
-PIANO CLASS
+HUMANITIES PERFORMANCE 111.
+INTRODUCTION TO MUSIC THEORY......4 Introduction to basic music theory concepts, taught through composition projects.
+Yearly, HUMANITIES PERFORMANCE An integrated study of music theory and keyboard skills.
+The class covers figured bass, harmonic analysis and four-part counterpoint.
+Computer software designed to aid in teaching and writing music will be explored.
+Includes laboratory experiences in solfege and ear training.
+Yearly.
+This course will provide students with an introduction to basic compositional techniques through exploration and analysis of accomplished composers and music technology, allowing them to build fundamental compositional skills of their own.
+HUMANITIES PERFORMANCE.
+May be repeated for credit.
 For music majors.
 This course will provide the student with mastery of basic functional piano skills including performance of simple repertoire, scales, triads, inversions, cadences, sight-reading, harmonization, and transposition.
-HUMANITIES PERFORMANCE

-139-140.
-VOICE CLASS

-Fundamentals of voice production.
+HUMANITIES PERFORMANCE Fundamentals of voice production.
 May be repeated for credit.
-HUMANITIES PERFORMANCE

-143. MUSIC APPRECIATION

-A general survey of the principal music styles and media.
+HUMANITIES PERFORMANCE A general survey of the principal music styles and media.
 A study of musical elements, genres, forms, and styles.
 In addition to this study of the structural language of music, students will also explore how historical and social context influenced the musical expression of society.
-HUMANITIES EXPLORATIONS

-190. CENTENARY IN PARIS: LISTENING IN PARIS4

-This course is a study of how audiences perceived and responded to musical performances in Paris during the century 1750-1850.
-Using
+HUMANITIES EXPLORATIONS This course is an exploration of the perception (aesthetics) of French music, music theatre, and film from a variety of artistic eras ranging from the 18th-21st centuries.
+Having been exposed to the basic concepts of aesthetics, students will immerse themselves in French music, music theatre, and film in historic places such as the Opéra Garnier and St. Chapelle in Paris.